-SoL, the Society for Organizational Learning, was founded in April of 1997 as the successor to MIT's Center for Organizational Learning (OLC).
+The Society for Organizational Learning North America was founded in April of 1997 as the successor to MIT's Center for Organizational Learning (OLC)

 By 1995, the center consisted of 19 organizational partners including Amoco, AT&T, Chrysler, EDS, Federal Express, Ford Motor Company, Harley Davidson Motorcycle Company, Hewlett Packard, IBM, Intel Corporation, Lucent Technologies, Merck & Company, National Semi-Conductor, Pacific Bell, Philips, and the Quality Management Network (a consortium of healthcare organizations), Shell Oil Company, Texas Instruments, and US West.
 Working in partnership with researchers at MIT, a number of these companies undertook a variety of significant organizational experiments.
 Through these experiments, we have explored building learning capabilities in intact teams, developing new organizational learning infrastructures, transforming the assumptions and practices of executive leadership, and developing internal learning communities.
 Over time, some companies have involved thousands of people in these organizational experiments